ThePandemoniumInstitute/botc-release/README.md

 - **Name: `ghost-votes`:** This ability returns all spent ghost votes to dead players. <br>**Example:** Ferryman
 - **Name: `distribute-roles`:** This ability sends out the currently assigned characters to all players. <br>**Example:** Gardener

+#### Type: `player`

+This type allows the player with the associated character to use a special action.
+It is meant to be used independently from the Storyteller.
+These abilities can be modified by the `time` parameter.

+- **Name: `open-eyes`:** Lets the player with this character open their eyes at night. (assuming `time: "night"` is used in combination with this) The player can either fully open their eyes or have them half open (called 'peeking') with different effects.
+Fully opened eyes will allow the player to see all night informations that are being sent, while posing a small risk to be discovered by the player that has received the night signal.
+Opening their eyes only half-way allows them to see _who_ received the night signal, but not the content.
+Both modes also allow the player to send and receive private text messages to any non-neighbouring player. <br>**Example:** Wraith

 #### Type: `signal`

 This type allows the Storyteller to send a player special information through the night "wake" interface.